+Consideration of parental comments and questions.
+Consideration of LSC feedback.
+Two weeks.
 Communication to parents of comments/concerns and questions raised and responses as to how these could be addressed.
 The LPS LSC should also be made aware.
 Following the end of the consideration window.
 Reconsideration of draft policy and curriculum provision in light of parent comments, with particular reference to changes that have been made as a result of consultation.
-Complete by the end of Jan-24.
+Complete by the end of Jan-25.
 Distribution to parents of the LPS RSE Policy, the teaching units to be delivered and when, together with example resources e.g. lesson plans/books.
 Explanation to parents of the right to withdraw, in what circumstances and how.
 Parents to be informed in writing of the teaching units proposed to be covered for their child's Year Group and an explanation to be given to their right to withdraw from relevant areas of the curriculum in sufficient time ahead of curriculum delivery.
-(Staff training to take place after the policy and scheme of work/curriculum map has finally be decided).
-Complete before the end of Jan-24.
-LPS RSE Policy approved by Trust Board 08-Feb-24 Communication to parents of the end of the process of consultation and approval, and publication of final version of the RSE Policy on the School website.
-Feb-24 New RSE curriculum delivered Ongoing Plan to review policy with parents via invitation for written representations and Parent Forum.
+(Staff training to take place after the policy and Complete before the end of Jan-25. scheme of work/curriculum map has finally been decided).
+LPS RSE Policy approved by Trust Board 06-Feb-25 Communication to parents of the end of the process of consultation and approval, and publication of final version of the RSE Policy on the School website.
+Feb-25 New RSE curriculum delivered Ongoing Plan to review policy with parents via invitation for written representations and Parent Forum.
 Annually